 Directors attend regular meetings of the Board, participate in Board committees, and help keep the Yearly Meeting informed of the work of the Board in operating a Continuing Care Retirement Community (CCRC) in Sandy Spring, Maryland.

-Friends House, Inc. and Friends House Nursing Home were originally established in 1966 and 1968, respectively.
+Friends House, Inc. and Friends House Nursing Home, Inc. were originally established in 1966 and 1968, respectively.

 Friends Meeting School, Inc., established in 1997, is governed by a Board of Trustees consisting of between 4 and 21 persons: two named by the Yearly Meeting for approval by the Friends Meeting School Board of Trustees, the remainder by the Board itself.
 The School is located in Ijamsville (Frederick County), Maryland.
 Trustees must be at least 21 years of age.
 Terms normally begin on July 1 and run for three years.
 No Trustee may serve more than three consecutive terms.